-Is Beirut Safe for Travelers?
-What You Need to Know
+Is Beirut Safe For Travelers?
+What You Need To Know

-If you decide to go, here’s what seasoned travelers recommend: Stay aware of your surroundings and secure your valuables as you would in any major city.
-Stick to well-traveled tourist and residential areas, avoiding the southern suburbs of Beirut and areas near the Syrian and Israeli borders.
-Here’s a crucial tip—respectfully steer clear of conversations about Hezbollah, Israel, Syria, or internal Lebanese politics.
-These topics are deeply sensitive.
+Stick to well-traveled tourist and residential areas.
+You should avoid the southern suburbs of Beirut and areas near the Syrian and Israeli borders.
 As for driving?
-The local style is frequently described as “insane” and “chaotic,” so skip the rental car and hire a private driver for day trips or use ride-sharing apps within the city.
+The local style is frequently described as insane and chaotic.
+We strongly recommend reading our Driving in Lebanon advice before considering a rental car.
+It is often better to hire a private driver for day trips or use ride-sharing apps within the city.

 beirut attractions a complete guide to lebanons capital